Hive shipwreck: Heritage listing

-The Hive shipwreck and survivor camp demonstrate a high research potential because of high survival rate of in situ extant remains as a result of nature, location and environment of the site.
-As the buried hull is thought to be relatively intact, this State significant site has the unique potential to reveal much information about the prison-ship technology and construction techniques of the period.
-Timber and metallurgical analysis of the remains will further enhance our knowledge of the choice of methods and materials employed in construction, and may potentially help to determine whether the Navy Board reverted to the previous design as a result of shipbuilding tradition, cost implications, material resources and /or labour shortages or for other reasons.
-The Hive shipwreck and survivor camp sites are identified to be of State significance in terms of their potential to inform our understanding of shipboard/survivor life, gender roles, and shipboard practices of the period.
-Wider archaeological and palaeoenvironmental evidence will assist research on site formation and decay processes and the examination of physical, chemical and biological processes on cultural remains or through its potential for public education.
+The Hive shipwreck and survivor camp have research potential because of the survival rate of in situ extant remains as a result of the nature, location and environment of the site.
+As the buried hull is thought to be relatively intact, this State significant site has the potential to reveal information about the prison-ship technology and construction techniques of the period.
+Timber and metallurgical analysis of the remains may enhance knowledge of the choice of methods and materials employed in construction, and may help to determine whether the Navy Board reverted to the previous design as a result of shipbuilding tradition, cost implications, material resources and /or labour shortages or for other reasons.
+The Hive shipwreck and survivor camp sites are identified to be of State significance in terms of their potential to inform understanding of shipboard/survivor life, gender roles, and shipboard practices of the period.
+Wider archaeological and palaeoenvironmental evidence may assist research on site formation and decay processes and the examination of physical, chemical and biological processes on cultural remains or through its potential for public education.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The Hive demonstrates a high degree of rarity and State significance as the wreck is one of only three convict transports wrecked in Australian waters whilst carrying convicts, and the only convict transport wrecked on the Australian mainland to have been located.
 Rarity is increased as the Hive is also the only convict shipwreck in Australia to have an associated survivor camp, the only one with potential do demonstrate the "new" prison design implemented in 1817 and relinquished shortly after.
 Hive is possibly the most intact of all three Australian convict transport wreck sites, and the only one located in NSW.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 The Hive has a high level of State significance as it is highly representative of colonial British ships and shipping of the period, and highly representative of the later period of convict transportation (1830–1840) to Australia.
 During this ten-year period, the total number of convicts transported was greater than the combined number from any other period.
 The Hive is the only surviving relatively intact example of a purpose-built prison-ship from the early 1800s (the New Zealand migrant vessel Edwin Fox 1853 being a converted Moulmein trader), and is therefore important in demonstrating the principal characteristics of this style and class of vessel, and the important socio-economic and political situation it represents.